About me - image of me in the palace in Ferrera, done in Delauncy style

 If you like (and you don’t mind straying away from the traditional recipe), you can add a teaspoon of vanilla sugar or vanilla essence to the mixture.

-Alternatively, they also taste great with a little more chocolate.
-Add one tablespoon of cocoa and sift it in with the icing sugar.
+Alternatively, they taste great with a little more chocolate.
+Sift one tablespoon of cocoa powder together with the icing sugar.

 For not-so-traditional German Christmas cookies, add two teaspoons of instant coffee dissolved in two tablespoons of water.
 Add the cocoa with the icing sugar, then fold in the coffee after the hazelnuts.
 You may need to add a little more icing sugar if the mixture is too runny.